 - If the problem is something that has to be fixed by the landlord, send a letter in writing to your landlord describing the nature of your complaint and keep a copy of the letter.
 If the rental is managed by an agency such as Housing and Urban Development or the Rural Housing Administration, be sure to contact that agency.
 If your doctor made specific recommendations regarding your living environment, be sure to include those statements.

 - If the landlord refuses to address the issue, you may find some assistance through local city hall or housing authority regarding local building codes, nuisance ordinances, or tenant codes.
 The codes will vary across Missouri from city to city and county to county.
 The codes do not address mold or the health effects from mold.
-You should discuss the code violations that exist and promote mold ggrowth, such as: faulty plumbing, construction and ventilation issues, leaky roofs, growndwater infiltration due to improper site placement, improper lumber selection, etc.
+You should discuss the code violations that exist and promote mold growth, such as: faulty plumbing, construction and ventilation issues, leaky roofs, groundwater infiltration due to improper site placement, improper lumber selection, etc.

 - If no assistance is available locally you may consider contacting an attorney.